EntConstruct/EntConstruct/src/frontend/entconstruct-frontend/README.md

 * add different edge styles so the user can choose.
 * add application settings
 * add project options (name, architecture, db, etc)
+* after all of these, move on to the contract between front and back.